hcientist/OnlinePythonTutor/v3/docs/make_visualizations.md

+[This document was written by Peter Robinson (pjr@itee.uq.edu.au), the creator of make_visualizations.py]

 # Using make_visualizations.py to build visualization embeddings

 The program `make_visualizations.py` can be used to simplify the task of building visualization embeddings.
 The user can describe the required details as a `.json` file (a 'Makefile') and `make_visualizations.py` is a 'make' program that will build all the required visualizations and supporting bookkeeping.